 The exam focuses on using the default behavior of the minimal set of JEE APIs that are applicable across all modern Enterprise Java application development environments:

 By passing this exam, you become a Red Hat Certified Enterprise Application Developer.
-This certification can be the first step toward becoming a Red Hat Certified Architect.
+If you choose to continue your learning journey, this credential can also serve as a foundational step on your path toward our highest level of certification—Red Hat Certified Architect.

 This exam is based on JBoss Enterprise Application Platform 7.